I can't let my chickens free range. Can you? Here's how I keep them happy and entertained while keeping them safe from predators.

 Start with a great coop

-There are a wide range of styles and sizes in the book of plans so you can choose the one that will work best for you and your yard.
+There are a wide range of styles and sizes of coops available, from free plans to paid plans that include material lists, cutting lists and detailed instructions, so you can choose the one that will work best for you and your yard.

-Inside their book "DIY Chicken Coops" you'll even find plans for a mobile chicken coop (also called a chicken tractor) that you can move around your backyard, which would be a great solution for confined chickens.
+On their website you'll even find plans for five different mobile chicken coops (also called a chicken tractor) that you can move around your backyard, which would be a great solution for confined chickens.

 You can move the chicken coop every day or two to give your hens a change of scenery, new grass to nibble, and to fertilize your lawn.